survivejs/react-book/manuscript/03_webpack_and_react.md

 If you haven't seen JSX before it will likely look strange.
 It isn't uncommon to experience "JSX shock" until you start to understand it.
 After that it all makes sense.

+Cory House goes into more detail [about the shock](https://medium.com/@housecor/react-s-jsx-the-other-side-of-the-coin-2ace7ab62b98).
+Briefly summarized, JSX gives us a level of validation we haven't encountered earlier.
+It takes a while to grasp but once you get it, it's hard to go back.

 T> Note that `render()` [must return a single node](https://facebook.github.io/react/tips/maximum-number-of-jsx-root-nodes.html).
 Returning multiple won't work!

 In JSX we are mixing something that looks a bit like HTML with JavaScript.
 Note how we treat attributes.
 Instead of using `class` as we would in vanilla HTML, we use `className`, which is the DOM equivalent.
 Even though JSX will feel a little weird to use at first, it will become second nature over time.